Structural properties of biclique graphs and the distance formula: Distances in and

 \section{Distances in $G$ and $KB(G)$}

 In this section we define the distance between bicliques in a graph.
-Also, we study the relation between the distance of bicliques in a graph $G$ and the distance between their respectives vertices in $KB(G)$.
-We define the distance between bicliques as follows:
+Also, we study the relation between the distance of bicliques in a graph $G$ and the distance between their respective vertices in $KB(G)$.

 \begin{definition} Let $G$ be a graph and let $B, B'$ be bicliques of $G$.
-We define the \emph{distance} between $B$ and $B'$ as $d(B,B') = min \{d(b,b') $ / $b \in B$, $b' \in B'\}$. \end{definition}
+We define the \textit{distance} between $B$ and $B'$ as $d(B,B') = \min \{d(b,b') $ / $b \in B$, $b' \in B'\}$. \end{definition}

 The next formula states the relationship between the distances of $G$ and $KB(G)$.
-This result is useful for giving a simpler proof of Theorem~\ref{tMarina} and also to show that the condition of Theorem~\ref{tMarina} is not sufficient.
+This result is useful to show that the condition of Theorem~\ref{tMarina} is not sufficient.